I tested the top giant bubble recipes. Here’s the best one.

-If you scour the internet, there’s basically four main giant bubble recipes out there.
+If you scour the internet, there’s basically four main gigantic bubble recipes out there.
 Since we do giant bubbles as an activity in our family quite often, I was curious to find out which one was the best.
 The results surprised me.

 4th place giant bubble recipes: Corn syrup